This piece was originally published on May 7, 2021.

 - Determine the copyright.
 First, confirm that the title is copyrighted by a ONE LICENSE Member Publisher.
 Examine the three-element © year, name claim to copyright at the bottom of the hymnal page (or at the bottom of the musical score); in some hymnals, the copyrights are indexed in the back of the book, so check carefully.

 Copyrights are associated with individual songs / works, and not with the book or hymnal in which they are published.
 The publisher’s copyright information in the first few pages of the book / collection belongs to the product as a whole.
 You are looking for the copyright information associated with the individual tune, text, or other musical work.
 Consider that “publisher” and “copyright holder” need not be the same entity.
 Also note that there may be multiple claims to copyright for a single title: text, tune, arranger, etc. You will need the permission of each and every copyright holder.

-If the title is copyrighted by any of our 300+ Member Publishers, and is a congregational title, it’s covered for congregational reprint permissions.
-To confirm podcast / streaming permissions, visit our Member Publishers page to ensure that they participate in our Podcast / Streaming License, and then search for the title in our database.
-Take a look at our helpful Permissions Icons in order to determine the approved usages type(s).
+If the title is copyrighted by any of our 300+ Member Publishers, search the title in our database and take a look at our helpful Permissions Icons in order to determine the approved usage type(s).
+To confirm whether a Member Publisher participates in podcast / streaming permissions, visit our Member Publishers page, and then search for the title in our database.
 Consider that some songs will not be covered by your license permissions:

 - Songs in the Public Domain require no reprint / podcast permissions, so there’s no need to report songs in the Public Domain to ONE LICENSE.
 It’s still a good practice to list them in your bulletin / video to give credit where credit is due and to avoid potential copyright claims.